top of page

 When you invite guests over for dinner, put on a good video game soundtrack.
 Even your most hoity-toity guests will not stick up their powdered noses at this music.
 Or even this for a more pensive mood.

-I put on music because people rarely do anymore and because the purpose of soundtracks is to create a certain mood.
-Our guests seem to know that something unique is happening, and on their drive home, they say to each other, “We should be more like the Richardsons.”
+I put on music because people rarely listen to it anymore, and because the purpose of soundtracks is to create a certain mood.
+Our guests will know that something unique is happening.
+On their drive home, they'll say to each other, “We should be more like the Richardsons.”

 Background music is like using spices in good cooking.